abir088/MyBlogApp/README.md

 <head>
 # MyBlogApp

-<h4>Author: Md Abir Hasan<h4>
+<h4>Author: Md Abir Hasan</h4>
 </head>
 <body>

-This site is developed as a part of Udemy-The Web Developer Bootcamp
+<p>This site is developed as a part of Udemy-The Web Developer Bootcamp</p>

 ##Instructions to run the website:

 <p>The website is hosted in Heroku Free account, the site can be visited by following <a href="https://guarded-bastion-25700.herokuapp.com/blogs">this link</a>.
-It can also be run using local host: load this github cloned folder. </P>
+It can also be run using local host: load this github cloned folder. </p>

 <h4>#Features:</h4>
 <ul>